Wednesday, June 19, 2024

 Let's begin.

 My goal here is to motivate the reader to explore Webb's work.
 You can think of this article as an overview.
+What I've written below is my summary of the documentary.

 The subject matter is property rights.